alecMint/diff/README.md

 To Do
-- [ ] gitignored config file to override default validOffers
+- [ ] gitignored config file to override default validAuthors